 All fields marked with an * are required.

-First published by Matthew on September 15, 2020
+First published by Author on September 15, 2020

 Posted in the following categories: Claims Cybersecurity Data Financial Data Breaches GDPR Group Action Hacking News Scammers Security and tagged with compensation | cyber attack | cyber crime | cybersecurity | data breach | data controllers | gdpr | Group Action | personal data